 “An example of this for us is having a plan for when things go wrong—i.e., having customer communications already planned out and designed.”

-Whether you’re running your first or fifth flash sale, keep these following tips in mind:
+Whether you’re running your first or fifth campaign, keep the following flash sale tips in mind:

 - Promote scarcity and value